open-socialism/open-socialism-site/introduction.md

 ## We can do better

-Capitalism and communism are systems that originated 300 years ago.
+Capitalism, communism and democracy are systems that originated 300 years ago.
 With the explosion of technology, science and our understanding of human nature we have the tools to create far better systems.

 Open Socialism is one such attempt that cherry picks ideas from many places, but primarily is attempting to replicate the good attributes of the highly successful tribal system but implemented on a grand scale.